 Funder: Dept. of the Army -- USAMRAA

-Summary: Supports investigator-initiated research on diseases or conditions associated with military-related toxic exposures, spanning basic to translational science.
+Summary: Supports investigator-initiated research on diseases or conditions associated with military-related toxic exposures, from basic through translational studies.